|by Derek Bruff

 The three major components of the project are the following.

 - Defining stewardship in a disciplinary context through the publication of essays collected in Envisioning the Future of Doctoral Education: Preparing Stewards of the Discipline – Carnegie Essays on the Doctorate, edited by Chris Golde and George Walker (Jossey-Bass, 2006).
-The introduction and table of contents are available online, and the book is available at the Center for Teaching library in Calhoun Hall 116.
+The introduction and table of contents are available online, and the book is available at the Center for Teaching library.
 See its ACORN record for call number and availability.

 - Implementing programs in multiple departments as “design experiments” in doctoral education.

 - Studying the experiments and facilitating the broad adoption of successful models.